MrKloan/bank-account-kata/README.md

 ## Requirements

 - Deposit and Withdrawal
-- Account statement (date, amount, balance)
+- Account statement (date, cents, balance)
 - Statement printing

 The expected result is a service API, and its underlying implementation, that meets the expressed needs.